 CF: We’re spending a lot of time talking about what mindfulness is not.
 In a way that can be quite helpful, but we are then going to talk about our understanding of what mindfulness is.
 But in the vein of what mindfulness is not, for me there’s two key pieces here.
 The first is that mindfulness is not a standalone quality.
 The other piece is that mindfulness is not the destination of the path.
 Rather, mindfulness is an embarkation point for the development of the entirety of the path.
 Mindfulness and nirvana are not interchangeable terms.
 Mindfulness is the vehicle for developing the understanding that can liberate.

-Tricycle’s six-week online course Mindfulness: Its Origins, Purpose, and Transformational Power begins on September 24, 2018.
-This is an essential program for anyone with an interest in mindfulness, its Buddhist roots, and its role in the contemporary world.
+Tricycle’s six-week online course Mindfulness: Its Origins, Purpose, and Transformational Power is an essential program for anyone with an interest in mindfulness, its Buddhist roots, and its role in the contemporary world.
 Meditators, practitioners, and therapists will benefit from the deeper practical, psychological, ethical, and contemplative understanding of mindfulness available here.

 Sign up for Tricycle’s newsletters